Directed Acyclic Graph Convolutional Networks: Parallel DCN

 \subsection{Analysis and Discussion}

-If the primary concern is model expressivity, each PDCN branch could employ a different MLP with parameters $\bbTheta_k^{(\ell)}$, $k\in\ccalV$.
-However, our design follows a weight-sharing strategy across all branches.
-Like a siamese network, all MLPs in PDCN share the same set of weights $\bbTheta^{(\ell)}$, effectively decoupling the number of learnable parameters from the size of the graph.
-Assuming a fixed number of features $F$, this approximately adds to a total of $\ccalO (F^2L)$ learnable parameters.
+If the primary concern is model expressivity, each PDCN branch could employ a different MLP with parameters $\bbTheta_k^{(\ell)}$, {$v_k\in\ccalV$}. {However, we advocate for a weight-sharing strategy across all branches.} Like a siamese network, all MLPs in PDCN share the same set of weights $\bbTheta^{(\ell)}$, effectively decoupling the number of learnable parameters from the size of the graph.
+Assuming a fixed number of features $F$, this approximately adds up to a total of $\ccalO (F^2L)$ learnable parameters. {The upshot is a lighter architecture that helps mitigate overfitting and reduces the computational cost.}

 Even with weight sharing, the computational complexity scales linearly with $N$.
-Following the same reasoning as in DCN, one can trade-off expressivity for complexity by using only a subset of the available GSOs, i.e., selecting $|\ccalU| \leq N$ branches.
-Moreover, in the specific case of PDCN, we can precompute the shifted signals $\bbS_k \bbX$ before training, further alleviating the computational burden.
-Weight sharing also offers the added flexibility of training a PDCN model using only some of the branches, and then performing inference with other, more, or all GSOs enabled as desired.
+Following the same reasoning as in DCN, one can trade-off expressivity for complexity by using only a subset of the available GSOs, i.e., selecting $|\ccalU| \leq N$ branches. {Moreover, in the specific case of PDCN, the shifted signals $\bbS_k \bbX$ can be precomputed prior to training, further alleviating the computational burden.
+As a result, the runtime complexity is exclusively determined by the width and depth of the MLP and by the number of active branches.} Weight sharing also offers the added flexibility of training a PDCN model using only some of the branches, and then performing inference with other, more, or all GSOs enabled as desired.

 Once more, performing the aggregation step using causal GSOs ensures that PDCN is permutation equivariant. \begin{corollary} Let $\ccalV'$ be the poset of nodes obtained by permuting with $\pi:\ccalV\mapsto \ccalV'$ the DAG with node ordering $\ccalV$.
 Let $\bbP$ be the matrix representation of $\pi$.
 The PDCN output $f^p_{\bbTheta}(\bbX ; \ccalS)$ is permutation equivariant, i.e.,